jman717/QueueJson/README.md

 * top_one - asynchronous - process class object per the first entry in a json input array.
 * bottom_one - asynchronous - process class object per the last entry in a json input array.
 * func_all - asynchronous - process custom functions of custom class objects per json input array.
-* sync_all - synchronous - queue and process all objects by items as well as custom functions.
+* sync_all - synchronous - process custom functions of custom class objects per json input array.

 Installation
 ---------